TrotylTN/xFS/testcase.md

 2018-04-24 22:47:39.932951: Total 2 packets have been successfully sent to 192.168.3.3:5105
 2018-04-24 22:47:39.933092: Session with 192.168.3.3:5105 has been closed
 ~~~
-client 1 side (it's the only node has this file)
+client 1 side (it's the only node had this file)
 ~~~
 2018-04-24 22:47:39.933845: Received GetLoad request from 192.168.3.3:53525 and queued the reply 2018-04-24 22:47:39.933960: Total 1 packets will be sent to 192.168.3.3:53525